 Students can use the Physician Assistant Education Association Online’s PA Program Directory to look at specific prerequisite courses for different schools, and can use the most recent Curriculum Survey Report to explore common prerequisites across PA programs.

 Many PA programs require applicants to have had previous healthcare experience.
 The typical applicant already has two to four years (or over 1,000 hours) of direct patient care experience (such as EMT, CNA, MA, phlebotomist, etc).
-Some programs also require the Graduate Record Exam (GRE).
+Some programs also require the Graduate Record Exam (GRE) or the PA-CAT.
+Because requirements to programs vary so widely, it is important to make a detailed school list and keep it updated.